Sidinger Drees

 The source and its history

-The spring and its subsoil
+The source and its subsoil

-The mineral water of the Sidinger Drees was a calcium-magnesium-hydrogen carbonate acidulous water.
-Calcium and magnesium came from the carbonate rocks, and the carbon dioxide contained in the water - the carbonic acid, as the popular saying goes - was partly of volcanic origin.
-Old writings report that in 1874 there was a very strong bubbling of the spring, and at the same time there was said to be a smell of sulfur in the crater of the Papenkaule, which lies barely 1 km to the northeast.
-If you look to the north across the Kyll and the railroad line, you can see the forehead of the Sarresdorf lava flow, which burst out of that very area at the end of the last ice age and flowed into the Kyll valley.
+The mineral water of the Sidinger Dreis was a calcium-magnesium-hydrogencarbonate acidifier.
+Calcium and magnesium came from the carbonate rocks, and the carbon dioxide in the water – the carbonic acid, as the saying goes – was partly of volcanic origin.
+In ancient writings it is reported that in 1874 there was a very strong gushing of the spring, and at the same time the smell of sulphur in the crater of the Papenkaule, which lies only about 1 km to the northeast.
+Looking north over the Kyll and the railway line, one looks at the head of the Sarresdorf lava flow, which erupted from that area at the end of the last ice age and flowed into the Kyll valley.

 mehr lesen